Please note: This is a DIY charcuterie board and not available for order.

 We all know that Christmas is the occasion for entertaining with charcuterie boards.
 But, we’d like to suggest that Valentine’s Day is an equally ideal time to bring out that board and assemble a romantic date night spread for two.

 Tip: A good way to narrow down your selection, and help you to make the tough calls on which items to select, is to choose a theme.
-For my own board, pictured above, I chose “sweet and savoury, leaning toward chocolates and smoky flavours” to fit in with the Valentine’s Day occasion.
+For my own board, pictured above, I chose “sweet and wine-flavoured, leaning toward chocolates and wine flavours” to fit in with the Valentine’s Day occasion.
 My advice is, pick one item you know you must have, and then work your way out from there for pairings.

 A Selection of Lepp’s Gourmet Meats.